-There was some confusion at the outset when a Senator first called for an appointment for Mr. Solzhenitsyn.
+10 edel houghts There was some confusion at the outset when a Senator first called for an appointment for Mr. Solzhenitsyn.
 The original date proposed could not be worked out because of my own heavy schedule.

 Mr. Solzhenitsyn is a distinguished man, a writer of distinction and a Nobel Prize winner.
-Iske most Americans, I find some areas where I agree with him, and others where we disagree.
+Lake most Americans, I find some areas where I agree with film, and others where we disagree.
 I would be pleased to see him and have asked Dr. Goldwin of my staff to see if something can be worked out.

 I would not expect my seeing Solzhenitsyn to have any impact on detente.
-Our relationship with the Soviet Union, our efforts are 70 negotiaters a Strategic Arms Limitation Treaty, and detente itself are all based on the concept of finding ways to reduce tensions in the world and building relationships where it is in our mutual interest to do so.
-Our relationship is also founded on the recognition that there are fundamental differences between ourselves and the Soviets with respect to individual frection and our internal political systems.
-My meeting with Mr. Solzhenitsyn would in no way be inconsistent nor should it affect, the considerable progress made in recent years in strengthening our ties with the Soviet Union.
+Our relationship with the Soviet Union, our efforts an 70 negotiating a Strategic Arms Limitation Treaty, and detente itself are all based on the concept of finding ways to reduce tensions in the world and building relationships where it is in our mutual interest to do so.
+Our relationship is also founded on the recognition that there are fundamental differences between ourselves and the Soviets with respect to individual for the and our internal political systems.
+In meeting with Mr. Solzhenitsyn would in no way be inconsistent nor should it affect, the considerable progress made in recent years in strengthening our ties with the Soviet Union.